jeesunikim/codeandfood-v01/_posts/2016-04-22-family-hub-refrigerator.md

 	<img src="https://storage.googleapis.com/codeandfood/work/samsung/family-hub-refrigerator/family-hub-refrigerator.png" alt="family hub refrigerator" />
 </div>

-<p>Family Hub Refrigerator is my favorite project of all time.
-It required more functionalities than usual and I was able to use Greensock for the first time on a client project.
-Initially, it had more animations than what it has on production at the moment.</p>
+<p>Family Hub Refrigerator is my favorite project.
+It required more functionality than usual and I was able to use Greensock for the first time on a client project.
+Initially, it had more animations than the version currently live on the Samsung website</p>

 <div class="project-image">
 	<img src="https://storage.googleapis.com/codeandfood/work/samsung/family-hub-refrigerator/connection-video.gif" alt="family hub refrigerator" />